MAKING SURE YOU'RE INFORMED

 What's happening in Bristol?

-Birth partners are able to be present for all of active labour, which is normally the duration in the MLU.
+Birth partners are able to be present for all of labour, which is normally the duration in the MLU.
 In the CDS birth partners will need to leave once Mum transfers to the ward a few hours after giving birth although Southmead are starting to relax this

 PREPARING FOR A CALM, CONFIDENT BIRTH